-Divorce advice.
 I’ll never forget how I felt when I realized I found “the one.”
 Forget the guy, I’m talking about my wedding dress!
 Standing in front of the mirror in an off white strapless Werkstatt gown, sophisticated with a little bling, but classy and elegant, I felt so beautiful and happy.
 All my dreams were coming true.
-This was the dress I’d thought about my entire life.
-In six months, the love of my life was going to put a ring on my finger in this dress, and like a prince and a princess, he and I would live happily ever after.
-The end.
+Until they weren’t, and 8 years later, I found myself divorced with a wedding dress in a box, along with my wedding photos and all my other marriage mementos.

-Here are some marriage mementos and suggestions on what you can do with your wedding photos after divorce, your wedding dress, and other marriage mementos.
+Here are some suggestions on what you can do with your wedding photos after divorce, your wedding dress, and other marriage mementos.

 Wedding gown and veil:

-- The site of your wedding photos might make you physically nauseous.
+1. The site of your wedding photos might make you physically nauseous.
 They might be upsetting.
 They might infuriate you.
-Or, they might send you into a deep depression.
+Or, they might depress you.
 I totally get that.
 But, think about saving them for your kids.
-If it was a time when you were madly in love, don’t you think they want to have them?
-Photos of the two people they love most in this world, who at one time loved each other enough to have them?
+If it was a time when you were madly in love, don’t you think they want to have them–photos of the two people they love most in this world, who at one time loved each other enough to have them?

 I have big white lace box.
 In it is all the table numbers, my wedding program, my wedding invitation, my wedding shoes, my dried flower bouquet, cards from people, my wedding list, the key to the hotel room where we spent our wedding night, honeymoon photos, and a even the tube of waterproof mascara I wore that night.